 Who is Marthese Fenech?

-She's the bestselling author of a historical saga set in sixteenth-century Europe.
+She's the bestselling, award-winning author of a historical saga set in sixteenth-century Europe.
 She has also written the pilot episode of a television series based on her books.
 Friends call her Mar.

 Research has taken her to the ancient streets her characters roamed, the fortresses they defended, the seas they sailed, and the dungeons they escaped.
 Obstinate curiosity has led her to sixty-five countries across six continents.

 She does her best plot-weaving while hiking mountain trails, wandering local markets, paddle boarding cliff-sheltered bays, and sitting at home with her Siberian husky curled at her feet.